mindspore-ai/docs/docs/lite/docs/source_en/advanced/quantization.md

 ### Partial Operators Skip Quantization

 Quantization is to convert float32 operator to int8 operator.
-The current quantization strategy is the Node contained in a certain class of supportable operators will be quantized, but there is a part of the Node sensitivity is high, the quantization will trigger a large error, while some layers of quantization after the inference speed is much lower than the inference speed of float16.
+The current quantization strategy is the Node contained in a certain class of supportable operators will be quantized, but some Nodes have high sensitivity, the quantization will trigger a large error, while some layers of quantization after the inference speed is much lower than the inference speed of float16.
 Supporting the specified layer without quantization can effectively improve the accuracy and inference speed.

 The following is an example of `conv2d_1`, `add_8` and `concat_1` Node without quantization: